LizCodeStories/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A very easy tic-tac-toe game where player competes against AI
+An easy tic-tac-toe game where player competes against AI